Chrysler New Yorker: 1965–1968

 Chrysler completely redesigned sheet metal below the beltline for the 1967 model year.
 New styling features were wraparound parking lights at the front and taillights at the rear.
 A new "fasttop" design for the two-door hardtop replaced the more formal look of the 1965 and 1966 designs.
 The four-door sedan reverted to the four-window style as used on the Newport line.
 Sales fell 20%, the company's lowest in five years, due to an economic slump that year.

 Styling changes for 1968 included a new grille, bumpers, front sheet metal, rear fenders, and rear deck.
 Although the Newport and 300 four-door hardtops received a new, sportier roofline shared with Dodge and Plymouth, the New Yorker continued with the roofline introduced in 1965.
 The main exterior features distinguishing the New Yorker from the other Chrysler lines were a full-width grille with a rectangular pattern, repeated at the rear by the full-width deck trim, and continuous lower bodyside molding.

-Chrysler production rebounded with the year setting a record at 264,863 cars built, Of these, 48,143 were New Yorkers, a slight improvement over the 1966 level.
+Chrysler production rebounded with this year, setting a record at 264,863 cars built.
+48,143 were New Yorkers, a slight improvement over the 1966 level.